Some things to read while rocking out to the Ultimate Warrior's theme. (h/t FanShot)

 Rockies: Fired manager Clint Hurdle and replaced him with Jim Tracy.

-Economic times remain tough for many, and the are cutting staff midseason on their business side.
+Economic times remain tough for many, and the Pirates are cutting staff midseason on their business side.
 Today I also have reports that a deal to buy the AA Connecticut Defenders and move them to Richmond has fallen through and the Memphis Redbirds are in default with their stadium financing plan.

 Finally, as noted in a FanShot over the weekend, Austin Wood, a reliever for the University of Texas, was allowed to throw 13 innings (169 pitches) in a marathon extra inning game over the weekend, despite the fact that he'd thrown 30 pitches the previous day.
 The Grand National Championship hopes prospective recruits were paying attention.